 To assess for OHI, the District or Campus Assessment Personnel will comply with the general evaluation procedures.
 See [EVALUATION PROCEDURES].
-In addition, the group of qualified professionals that collects or reviews evaluation data in connection with the determination of the student's eligibility based on other OHI must include a licensed physician.
+In addition, a student's eligibility for an other health impairment must include identification or confirmation of student's chronic or acute health problem provided by a licensed physician.